younggleezy/fxop-md/readme.md

 All rights are reserved, and we take any violation seriously, including pursuing legal action to protect our work.

-Thank you for your understanding and cooperation!
+Thank you for choosing fx-md